rgpegasus/better-ani-scraped/README.md

 ## TODO
 - Add a function that lists all anime (like searchAnime but for all available animes on the platform).
-- Add a function that shows information of a specific anime.
-- Add a function that returns all available languages of a specific anime.

 ___